Choosing between Redfin, a discount brokerage, and a traditional realtor involves considering your priorities and the differences in service and cost.

 Buyer’s agents search for homes their clients will like and can afford.
 They put in winning bids and navigate successful closings.
 Many of them also help buyers secure mortgage funding.
 When it’s a seller’s market, those agents must work overtime to beat the competition.
 Many of them come up with unique strategies to help your offer win.

-You probably won’t see any striking differences between those service offerings from Redfin vs. a conventional agent since both options are full-service brokerages.
+You probably won’t see any striking differences between Redfin's service offerings and those of a conventional agent since both options are full-service brokerages.
 But there may be some inequalities in the level of support they offer.
-Redfin is a transactional volume business.
-That often translates to busy agents with limited time for each client.
+Redfin is a transactional volume business, which often translates to busy agents with limited time for each client.

 We should also mention that the Redfin platform is an excellent resource for researching homes available for sale, but you don’t have to use a Redfin agent to take advantage of the platform.